aetperf/aetperf.github.io/_posts/2022-05-16-Reading-a-SQL-table-by-chunks-with-Pandas.md

     max_row_buffer=chunksize)
 ```

-Note that the result of the `stream_results` and `max_row_buffer` options might differ a lot depending on the database, DBAPI/database adapter.
+Note that the result of the `stream_results` and `max_row_buffer` arguments might differ a lot depending on the database, DBAPI/database adapter.
 Here we load a table from PostgreSQL with the [psycopg2](https://pypi.org/project/psycopg2/) adapter.
 It seems that the server side cursor is the default with psycopg2 when using `chunksize` in `pd.read_sql()`.

 In the following, we are going to study how the *elapsed time* and *max memory usage* vary with respect to `chunksize`.